 Nurses Are Thankful for a Lot

-If you find yourself struggling with the fact that you are at work while your family celebrates Thanksgiving without you, you must remind yourself nurses have tons to be thankful for.
+If you find yourself struggling with the fact that you are at work while your family celebrates Thanksgiving without you, celebrate in your own way by listing everything you’re thankful for this year.
+This holiday is all about showing thanks, so don’t get discouraged.

 As a nurse, you learn something new daily.
 Between your patients and your co-workers, you run into tons of information.
 Medication and science continue to evolve, and you continue to learn new things as they do.